 7. Noise and Other Distractions

-If at all possible, it is better to hold training in a venue which is not too noisy (such as under a flight path or where you can hear traffic noise), as noise is detrimental to the learning process.
+If at all possible, it is better to hold training in a venue that is not too noisy (such as under a flight path or where you can hear traffic noise), as noise is detrimental to the learning process.

 In some cases, learners might be distracted by activities that are taking place outside the training room window.
 In this case, you can try to move the seats so that learners face with their backs to the window.
 Alternatively, you may need to draw a curtain, if available.